Isabella Kruger

 Isabella Kruger is a South African tennis player.
 She has a career high singles ranking of No. 330 achieved on 26 December 2022.
 She is the daughter of former international rugby union player Ruben Kruger.

 Career

 Juniors

 She reached the quarter-finals of the Girls' singles at the 2022 Wimbledon Championships.

-In 27 May 2025, Kruger joined to Auburn Tigers.
+On 27 May 2025, Kruger joined to Auburn Tigers.

 Professional

 In 2023, she was selected as a teenager for the South African team in the Billie Jean King Cup.
-She made her debut in April 2023 as an 18 year-old against Estonia.
+She made her debut in April 2023 as an 18-year-old against Estonia.

 In February 2024, she was the number one ranked South African female tennis player.
 In March 2024, playing alongside her sister Zoë Kruger, she reached the final of the Wiphold International where they faced Alina Charaeva and Ekaterina Reyngold in the final, losing in three sets.

 In June 2024, she competed for South Africa again in the Billie Jean King Cup.